sfigg/commercialization-public/docset/manufacture/desktop/how-push-button-reset-features-work.md

 -   User-acquired Windows apps from the Windows Store are not preserved.
 Users will need to reinstall them from the Windows Store.
 This is a change from Windows 8/8.1.
 -   Preinstalled Windows apps are restored to their factory version and state.
 Updates to these apps will be downloaded and reapplied automatically when internet connectivity is available.
--   User-acquired Classic Windows applications are not preserved.
+-   User-acquired Windows desktop applications are not preserved.
 Users will need to reinstall them manually.
--   Preinstalled Classic Windows applications captured in the customizations provisioning package will be restored to their factory condition, even if users have previously uninstalled them.
+-   Preinstalled Windows desktop applications captured in the customizations provisioning package will be restored to their factory condition, even if users have previously uninstalled them.

-The **Refresh your PC** feature does not preserve user-installed Classic Windows applications by default, and locations that are commonly used for storing application settings (\\AppData and \\ProgramData) are deleted.
+The **Refresh your PC** feature does not preserve user-installed Windows desktop applications by default, and locations that are commonly used for storing application settings (\\AppData and \\ProgramData) are deleted.
 Manufacturers can leverage the push-button reset extensibility points to save and later restore specific application settings and data, if necessary.

 ## <span id="Reset_your_PC"></span><span id="reset_your_pc"></span><span id="RESET_YOUR_PC"></span>Reset your PC